Ophthalmology Billing Services in South Carolina

 BlueCross BlueShield of South Carolina processes the largest share of South Carolina commercial ophthalmology claims.
 We know their SC specific fee schedules, prior authorization requirements for ophthalmology procedures, and their appeal timelines when claims are denied.
 90-day global includes post-op visits.
 Complications outside the global can be billed separately.

-Healthy Connections routes ophthalmology patients through 5 managed care plans: Select Health, Molina, Absolute Total Care, and 2 more.
+Healthy Connections Medicaid routes ophthalmology patients through 5 managed care plans: Absolute Total Care (Centene subsidiary), First Choice by Select Health, Healthy Blue by BlueChoice (BCBS SC), and 2 more.
 Each MCO has its own ophthalmology authorization and billing rules that we manage.

-Palmetto GBA processes Medicare ophthalmology claims in South Carolina with its own Local Coverage Determinations.
-We navigate Palmetto GBA's policies around intravitreal injection coding to prevent medical necessity denials.
+Palmetto GBA (Jurisdiction M) processes Medicare ophthalmology claims in South Carolina with its own Local Coverage Determinations.
+We navigate Palmetto GBA (Jurisdiction M)'s policies around intravitreal injection coding to prevent medical necessity denials.

 Denial Prevention for South Carolina Ophthalmology